Tree-based Dialogue Reinforced Policy Optimization for Red-Teaming Attacks: Analysis of Red-Teaming Attack with

-To understand how the effectiveness of adversarial attacks evolves over a dialogue, we measure the success rate at each turn.
+\paragraph{Attack success increases through dialogue progression.} To understand how the effectiveness of adversarial attacks evolves over a dialogue, we measure the success rate at each turn.
 Specifically, we compute the percentage of dialogues in which the target model outputs a harmful response (with a Score 5) at each turn $t$, for $t \in \{1,\dots,5\}$.
 Figure \ref{fig:score5_turn_dist} shows that attack success rate increases steadily from 26.1\% at the first turn to 60\% at the fourth, then plateaus.
 This trend suggests that multi-turn interactions enable an attacker to adapt and progressively exploit the model's vulnerabilities more effectively than in single-turn settings, highlighting the need for context-aware safety mechanisms.

 \paragraph{\ourMethodName{} can explore new red-teaming strategies.} Given the superior red-teaming performance of \ourMethodName{}, we investigate whether RL-based exploration enables the discovery of diverse and novel attack strategies that extend beyond those demonstrated in the initial SFT data.
 Our manual analysis of the generated dialogues reveals several new strategies, such as \textit{pretexting} (pretending to be legitimate and to build trust), \textit{gradual escalation} (opening with a seemingly harmless request to avoid triggering filters, then incrementally steering the conversation toward malicious specifics), and \textit{multilingual jailbreaking}.
-Figure \ref{fig:case_study} illustrates some strategies used by \ourMethodName{} in the multi-turn interactions.
-In the beginning of the dialogue, the attacker frames a benign request for general writing guidance, then gradually steers the conversation toward writing messages that encourage people to click fake links.
-When this approach fails, the attacker mixes Mandarin and English to bypass safety filters and successfully elicits harmful guidance on writing persuasive link-clicking messages.
+Figure \ref{fig:case_study} illustrates some strategies used by \ourMethodName{} in the multi-turn attack.
 We provide more analyses on strategies and examples in Appendix \ref{appendix:jailbreak_case_study}.